TobikoData/sqlmesh/docs/concepts/tests.md

 ```
 SQLMesh will run your tests and identify any that fail.

-You can run a specific model test by passing in the module followed by `::` and the name of the test, e.g.
+You can run a specific model test by passing in the module followed by `::` and the name of the test, such as
 `project.tests.test_order_items::test_single_order_item`.
 You can also run tests that match a pattern or
 substring using a glob pathname expansion syntax.
 For example, `project.tests.test_order*` will match
 `project.tests.test_orders` and `project.tests.test_order_items`.